Miguel Cabrera Player Props: Tigers vs. Rangers

-The Detroit Tigers, including Miguel Cabrera and his .424 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starter Andrew Heaney and the Texas Rangers at Globe Life Field, Monday at 8:05 PM ET.
+Miguel Cabrera -- with a slugging percentage of .469 in his past 10 games, including three extra-base hits -- will be in action for the Detroit Tigers against the Texas Rangers, with Martin Perez on the mound, on June 27 at 8:05 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Twins.
+In his last game, he had two hits (going 2-for-3) against the Rangers.

 Miguel Cabrera Game Info & Props vs. the Rangers